 There is no universal legally binding instrument specifically addressing the plight of internally displaced persons.
-However, in 1998 the UN Commission on Human Rights adopted a resolution taking note of the Guiding Principles on Internal Displacement.
+However, in 1998 the UN Commission on Human Rights adopted a resolution taking note of the Guiding Principles.
 While these Guiding Principles are not in themselves legally binding, they contain numerous rules that are part of existing international human rights law (IHRL) and IHL.
-Furthermore, the Guiding Principles have enjoyed wide support from the international community, and many States have incorporated them into their domestic legal systems.
-A key notion affirmed in the Guiding Principles is that States have the primary responsibility to prevent displacement, to protect and assist internally displaced persons under their jurisdiction and to provide durable solutions to their situation.
-In order to fulfil this responsibility, States need to have in place domestic normative and policy frameworks, with the necessary implementing structures and processes, so that they can respond effectively to the specific needs and vulnerabilities of internally displaced persons.
+Furthermore, the Guiding Principles have enjoyed wide support from the international community, and many states have incorporated them into their domestic legal systems.
+A key notion affirmed in the Guiding Principles is that states have the primary responsibility to prevent displacement, to protect and assist internally displaced persons under their jurisdiction and to provide durable solutions to their situation.
+In order to fulfil this responsibility, states need to have domestic normative and policy frameworks in place, with the necessary implementing structures and processes, so that they can effectively respond to the specific needs and vulnerabilities of internally displaced persons.

-At the regional level, the African Union in 2009 adopted the Kampala Convention on internally displaced persons.2 Inspired by the Guiding Principles, it is the first legally regional instrument addressing displacement.
-Given the scale of the problem in Africa, the Kampala Convention is a significant and necessary reaffirmation of existing rules of IHRL and IHL, as well as a contribution to further development of the protections afforded to internally displaced persons.3 It details the obligations of States, non-State armed groups and international organizations in preventing displacement and protecting and assisting internally displaced persons.
-The Kampala Convention provides a comprehensive framework that can guide African States in adopting domestic normative, policy and practical measures to deal with internal displacement in an effective manner.
-In order for the Convention to realize its full potential, it is crucial that it be ratified across the continent and its provisions translated into concrete practice.4
+At the regional level, the African Union in 2009 adopted the Kampala Convention on internally displaced persons.2 Inspired by the Guiding Principles, it is the first legally binding regional instrument addressing internal displacement.
+Given the scale of the problem in Africa, the Kampala Convention is a significant and necessary reaffirmation of existing rules of IHRL and IHL, as well as a contribution to further development of the protections afforded to internally displaced persons.3 It details the obligations of states, non-state armed groups and international organizations in preventing displacement, protecting and assisting internally displaced persons.
+The Kampala Convention provides acomprehensive framework that can guide African states (and others)in adopting domestic normative, policy and practical measures to deal with internal displacement in an